 How is Bird Flu Diagnosed?

 Bird flu is often tested by collecting a swab from the upper respiratory tract (nose or throat).
 Testing is most effective during the first few days of illness.
-For severely ill patients, lower respiratory tract specimens (bronchi or lungs) must also be collected and tested to get a proper diagnosis.
+For severely ill patients, lower respiratory tract specimens (bronchi or lungs) must be collected and tested for a proper diagnosis.
 However, it may be difficult to detect bird flu in patients who no longer show physical symptoms or have fully recovered.

 What is the Infection Timing and Treatment?